batlabucd/GenomeMining/README.md

 ==FrameBot Instillation==
 you can downlaod RDPTools from GitHub.
 Once downloaded and unzipped (or cloned from github), you may have to install 'ant' via the command 'sudo apt install ant' When you have ant installed, you can use 'ant jar' to install.

-Alternatively, you can download pre-compiled versions in our github directory and move them into the maker/bin/ directory
+Alternatively, you can download pre-compiled versions in our github directory (lib.zip and Framebotfiles.zip) and move them into the maker/bin/ directory

 Once installed, you can copy all "jar" files and the directory 'lib/' to /maker/bin/ or add the path to the ctrl file